Everything You Need to Know About Chicken Roosting Bars

 Reading Time: 3 minutes

-One of the most common questions I get asked on my Facebook page (Fresh Eggs Daily) is how wide chicken roosting bars should be and how high off the ground they should be positioned.
-So here’s everything you need to know about chicken roosting bars.
+How wide should chicken roosting bars be and how high off the ground should they be positioned?
+Here’s everything you need to know about chicken roosting bars.

 Why Do They Need Them – Chickens prefer to be up high off the ground when they sleep.
 They are sound sleepers and this keeps them safer from the clutches of predators at night.
 Chickens take their pecking order very seriously and those highest in the pecking order will grab the highest perches, leaving the lower (and therefore more vulnerable) spots to those lower in the flock order.
 Sleeping on the ground or floor of the coop also leaves them more susceptible to pathogens, bacteria and external parasites such as mites and lice, so you want your hens to perch on roosts at night.
 Dust baths for chickens are also a way that hens ward off chicken mites and other pests.